samplics-org/svy/packages/svy/README.md

 ### Validation

-svy has been validated against R's `survey` package, producing numerically identical results across Taylor linearization, replication methods, and complex survey designs.
+svy has been validated against R's `survey` package, producing numerically identical results (to at least six significant digits) across Taylor linearization, replication methods, and complex survey designs — except where `svy` adopts a different, justifiable adjustment by design, most of which align with the conventions used in established software such as Stata.
 See the [full comparison](https://svylab.com/learn/notes/posts/svy-vs-r-comparison/).

 ---